 Technology Systems degree.
-Principles of Security is a foundational course in the Networking
+Principles of Security is a foundational course in the Networking Track.

-Track.

-School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) Melinda Lyles & Mary Myers Presenter (faculty only) Melinda Lyles Note that the presenter (faculty) listed above must be present at the Curriculum Committee meeting or the proposal will be returned to the School or Division and must be submitted for a later date.
-Submission date 3/6/2020 Course prefix, number, and title CIS 3361 Information Technology Security Management All Curriculum proposals require approval or denial of a proposal is reflected on the Approve Approve Curriculum Committee Chair Signature Approve of the Curriculum Committee and the Provost.
-Final approval completed and signed proposal.
-Do Not Approve Date Do Not Approve Provost Signature Date All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Signature Control of the Co nature Date Office of Accountability & Effectiveness Sig mature Date
+School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) Melinda Lyles & Mary Myers Presenter (faculty only) Melinda Lyles the proposal will be returned to the Schoo bove must be present at the Curriculum Committee meeting or pol or Division and must be submitted for a later date.
+Submission date 3/6/2020 Course prefix, number, and title CIS 3361 Information Technology Security Management or denial of a proposal is reflected on the Approve Do Not Approve Curriculum Committee Chair Signature Date □ Approve Do Not Approve Provost Signature Date All Curriculum proposals require review by the Office of Accountability & Effectiveness.
+Office of Accountability & Effectiveness Sig gnature Date